gretelai/synthetic-data-genomics/README.md

 # Synthetic Data Genomics
-We will create synthetic versions of both the mouse genotype and connected phenotype datasets and prove their utility by replicating the results from this paper: https://doi.org/10.1038/ng.3609.
+We will create synthetic versions of both the mouse genotype and connected phenotype datasets and prove their utility by replicating the results from the paper: Genome-wide association study of behavioral, physiological and gene expression traits in outbred CFW mice by Parker, et al.

 ## Installation